KTH/ug-rest-api-helper/README.md

 This project has the implementation of call UG rest API.
 It will fetch users and groups data.

 # Fetch UG Data
 UG rest API requires authentication token to send back data.
 If token is passed then new token will not get generated.
-Then need to pass data set name either `/users` or `/groups`.
+Then need to pass data set name either `/users` or `/groups` along with the `ugURL` and `subscriptionKey`.

+Note: Make sure `ugURL` is correct and authenicates the `subscriptionKey` that is passed.

 If token is not passed then new token will get generated.
-For that need to send `token_end_point`, `client_id`, `client_secret`.
+For that need to send `tokenEndPoint`, `clientKey`, `clientSecret`, `scope`.
+If token is not expired then Api will use existing token to fetch the data otherwise it will generate a new token.

 # Filter data query parameter
 UG Rest API supports filtering of data based on the filters based in the headers